trisulnsm/trisul-scripts/lua/frontend_scripts/reassembly/ja3/prints/README.md

 A database of JA3 Fingerprints in JSON format.

 The original sources of these prints can be found as comments.
-If you have stumble across any reliable  JA3 Print not seen in the list, please submit a pull request.
+If you come across prints not seen in the list, please submit a pull request.

 For more about JA3 :  https://github.com/salesforce/ja3